 The Mini Charge’s Bluetooth functionality lets you play backing tracks off your smartphone, or you can simply use the amp as a great-sounding wireless speaker.

 Fishman Loudbox Artist and Performer

 These amps are substantially more expensive, but they offer a lot more power (120 watts and 160 watts, respectively) and have additional instrument and mic inputs.

 While these amps are overkill for most casual players, their power, ease of use, and portability make them a great option for working musicians.

 Bose L1 Compact

-- Two Tone Match channels with fixed presets for a handheld microphone and an acoustic guitar
+- 2 Tone Match channels with fixed presets for a handheld microphone and an acoustic guitar

 - Integrated bass speaker in power stand

-- Two setup positions: collapsed for smaller spaces or extended for larger ones
+- 2 setup positions: collapsed for smaller spaces or extended for larger ones

 - Ideal for musical performances, mobile DJs, classrooms, business presentations and other events